 PATH 802 — HISTOPATHOLOGY FOR TRANSLATIONAL SCIENTISTS

-This course is unique among the graduate curricula, introducing students to the pathogenesis of disease via integration of actual autopsy patient cases.
+Introduces the pathogenesis of disease via integration of actual autopsy patient cases.
 Emphasis is placed on understanding the basic mechanisms of disease at the level of cell, organ, and body, as well as the morphologic expression patterns of selected common specific disease processes.
-In addition to attending twice-weekly lectures, students will participate in weekly autopsy gross organ conferences as well as microscopic review sessions.
-In this way, the concepts covered in lectures will be applied and reinforced in the interactive autopsy sessions.
-Students will also observe at least one full autopsy, gaining a three-dimensional understanding of structure and disease.
-The grade for this course is derived from a final multiple-choice exam and a short essay regarding an autopsy case.
-At the conclusion of this course, students should: gain an appreciation of how disease processes directly impact patients; be able to distinguish the morphologic patterns of normal versus pathologic tissues; be familiar with the pathogenesis of selected common disease processes; and recognize how basic laboratory research may be applied to specific disease processes.
+Participate in autopsy gross organ conferences as well as microscopic review sessions.
+Concepts covered in lectures will be applied and reinforced in the interactive autopsy sessions.
+Observe at least one full autopsy, gaining a three-dimensional understanding of structure and disease.

 PATH 803 — PATHOGENESIS OF MAJOR HUMAN DISEASES

 This course will focus on disease pathogenesis and discussion of the leading disease research model.
 Throughout the course, we will combine expert clinicians, basic scientists, and literature review on specific major diseases.

 PATH 807 — IMMUNOPATHOLOGY: THE IMMUNE SYSTEM IN HEALTH AND DISEASE